Specialist Experience and Skills

 - Planning educational visits and carrying out Risk Assessments for short educational trips, for social and intellectual development, e.g. trips to the V&A or the Globe.

-My specialist experience teaching social skills and communication: I work with students to build knowledge and understanding of different social situations, through conversational practice, language modelling and role play.
-Studying how to present oneself and perform during different social interactions is an integral part of any high level Drama course, and I plan and develop individual learning programmes for students with this in mind.
-I can provide context, and guidance on research, to develop the student's understanding of a particular dramatic monologue, to enhance their spoken performance of it, and I can offer guidance on how to learn lines, and develop confidence with a huge variety of communication strategies in social situations, e.g. ordering coffee in a central London cafe, or performing a dramatic monologue as part of an assessment for a tertiary Drama course.
+My specialist experience teaching social skills and communication for classroom interactions with pupils and educators: I work with students to build knowledge and understanding of different social situations, through conversational practice, language modelling and role play.
+Studying how to present oneself and perform during different social interactions is an integral part of effective learning , and I plan and develop individual learning programmes for students with this in mind.
+I can provide context, and guidance on research, to develop the student's understanding of a particular dramatic monologue, to enhance their spoken performance of it, and I can offer guidance on how to learn lines, and develop confidence with a huge variety of communication strategies in how to be assertive in a classroom learning environment, with many pupils and educators, and undertaking study for many different subjects.